MemoICT/shopware-docker/README.md

 ## Can i use it on Windows / Mac?

-I dont't develop on Windows or Mac.
+I don't develop on Windows or Mac.
 Try it out by own

 ## What are the passwords?